Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 What is Biology?

 Biology is the science of life.
-Biology is the study of living things.
+Biology means the study of living things.

 But scientists don't take anything for granted.
 We ask questions.
 We don't just want to guess.
 Scientists like to figure things out.